micro-bitwise/micro-bitwise.github.io/_tutorials/crypto-student-main.md

 {% include image.html source='/assets/contrib/images/crypto/english-letter-frequency.png' alt='Relative frequencies of letters in the English language' caption='The relative frequencies of letters in text, calculated by analysing a large number of written works.' %}

 Using this technique, try to decode your intercepted message.
-Look for patterns in the ciphertext that might correspond to quirks of the original message, and use the chances of different letters occuring to give you hints.
+Look for patterns in the ciphertext that might correspond to quirks of the original message, and use the chances of different letters occurring to give you hints.
 Humans are naturally good at finding patterns, so with any luck you'll have cracked the code in no time.

 In the event that a reasoned, logical approach doesn't yield a satisfactory result, it is always an option to try all the possible shift amounts!
 As there are only 26 different ways that our shift cipher can associate coded letters with plaintext letters, it's not particularly time consuming to try each and see what it looks like.
 This is especially true if you get a computer to do the heavy lifting for you: